ThrillStays

 Dog Backpack: For multi-day hikes, a dog backpack lets your dog carry their own food and water.
 Dogs can safely carry 10 to 25% of their body weight depending on breed, fitness, and terrain.
 The Ruffwear Approach Pack and Kurgo Baxter Pack are the most popular options.
 Start with light loads and build up over several hikes.

 Leash System: A hands-free waist leash keeps your hands available for trekking poles and scrambling.
 The Ruffwear Roamer Leash converts between handheld and waist attachment.
-For trail sections where your dog needs close control (cliff edges, wildlife encounters), a standard 6-foot leash is essential.
+For trail sections requiring close control, a standard 6-foot leash is essential.

 Dog Booties: The most underrated piece of dog hiking gear.
 Hot pavement (above 50 degrees Celsius), sharp scree, icy trails, and abrasive volcanic rock can all damage paw pads.
 Ruffwear Grip Trex booties are the standard.
 Practice at home first; most dogs need three to four short sessions before they walk normally in boots.